Relocating to Belgium? Here’s everything you need to know about removals to Belgium, from airfreight to customs.

 Bringing your pets or vehicles to Belgium is subject to its own set of regulations.
 Pets that are brought into Belgium need to be microchipped and registered with the Belgian authorities.
 Depending on where you’re bringing your pets from, they may also need to be tested and vaccinated for certain diseases.
 You can find out more about this in our guide to bringing pets to Belgium.

-When bringing your car to Belgium, you’ll need to provide additional paperwork, including details regarding ownership, vehicle specifications, and insurance.
+When importing your car to Belgium, you’ll need to provide additional paperwork, including details regarding ownership, vehicle specifications, and insurance.
 All vehicles brought into Belgium need to undergo a technical inspection and registered with the Belgian Vehicle Registration Service (Dienst Inschrijving Voertuigen or DIV).
 Additionally, if you’re moving your vehicle to Belgium from outside the EU, you’ll need to go through customs and pay an import tax.
-Read our dedicated guide to importing your car to Belgium for more details.

 Customs and importing goods into Belgium